phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_qsc_cli.rst

 The ``qpm-cli --help`` command lists the help options.

-For Ubuntu 22.04, you may get an issue while installing QUD, where you must enroll the public key on your Linux host for a successful QUD installation.
+For Ubuntu 22.04, you may see an issue while installing QUD, where you must enroll the public key on your Linux host for a successful QUD installation.
 For more information, see the ``signReadme.txt`` file in the ``/opt/QTI/sign/`` directory.

 .. note:: Before you flash the software, ensure the following: